lily-and-doll/ZeroSplitter/README.md

 Continues should be tracked properly in Green Orange but not White Vanilla.

+Co-op should work, but has not been tested.
+If you find co-op to work, let me know.

-Your data is stored in the `zs_data.json` next to the .exe.
+Your data is stored in the `sqlite.db3` next to the .exe.
+You can manually insert, delete, or modify any data in the database if you like.

 A "category" is a set of splits and personal bests to run against.
 ZeroSplitter will try to detect which mode you are playing and not overwrite scores from one mode with another - but don't push your luck: have the right